casefabric/guide/docs/TwoApps.md

   }
 }
 ```
-> You can read the it all using your browser inspector
+> You can follow the API-calls using your browser inspector

 Note that the engine returns a JSON in which all plan items and case file items are comprised.
 This case file, identified by a key, has a definition ‘HelloWorld” and is last modified by Hank.
 The case file compromises all the plan items of the case.
 The first plan item in the list is the Case itself, described with name “HelloWorld’ and type “CasePlan”.
 The two Human Tasks in the model are also loaded into the JSON of this Case Instance.
 The data on currentState, historyState, and transition reflect the lifecycle of each Plan Item.
 Publishing all modeled Plan Items in the Case Instance implicates that the Case Plan is immutable: the plan of the instance is not aware of later changes in the plan of the model.
 Next to the Plan Items, the JSON comprises the team, which is not populated by Hank, a description of the attached casefile, and the file itself, which reflects the Case File Items and its properties.